40uf411/40uf411/README.md

 ## I'm a computer-science Student, Open-source Volunteer, and AI enthusiast!
 - 🔭 I’m currently working on a Medium clone that is targeting arabic speaking communities.
-- 🌱 I’m currently learning deep learning technologies(GAN) and modern web design/development(React/Gatsby) technologies.
+- 🌱 I’m currently learning computational neuroscience.
-- 👯 I’m looking to collaborate on projects that include genetic adversarial networks.
+- 👯 I’m looking to collaborate on projects that include computational neuroscience.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: land a foot in computational neuroscience and contribute more to Open Source projects.

 ### Connect with me: